 As the technology develops, some believe it will soon become cheap enough to compete with fossil fuels, especially with the help of high taxes on carbon emissions.
 Specifically, this might work if the price of solar thermal power comes down to about 10 cents per kilowatt-hour [source: Biello].

-Browse the resources on the next page to learn more about renewable energy.
+Browse the resources below to learn more about renewable energy.